s3rvac/git-edit-index/README.md

 ![Screencast](resources/screencast.gif "git-edit-index in action")

-For example, lets assume you have the following three modified files (`git status --short`):
+For example, let's assume you have the following three modified files (`git status --short`):

     M path/to/file1